-Method o call the utils.asset in order to fetch and asset file supporting hash check, caching and multiple locations.
+Method o call the utils asset in order to fetch and asset file supporting hash check, caching and multiple locations.

-- name the asset filename or URL

-- asset\hash asset hash (optional)
+- name the asset filename or URL - asset\hash asset hash (optional)

 - algorithm hash algorithm (optional, defaults to avocado.utils.asset.
-DEFAULT\HASH\ALGORITHM)

-- locations list of URLs from where the asset can be fetched (optional)

-- expire time for the asset to expire
+DEFAULT HASH ALGORITHM) - locations list of URLs from where the asset can be fetched (optional) - expire time for the asset to expire - find\only When True, fetch\asset only looks for the asset in the cache, avoiding the download/move action.
+Defaults to False. - cancel\on\missing whether the test should be canceled if the asset was not found in the cache or if fetch could not add the asset to the cache.
+Defaults to False.

-Raises EnvironmentError - When it fails to fetch the asset
+Raises OSError - when it fails to fetch the asset or file is not in the cache and can-cel\on\missing is False.

-Returns asset file local path
+Returns asset file local path.